Advertising by post for market research purposes

 With a decision of November 11, 2009, the Federal Court of Justice (BGH) added another stone to the data protection consent edifice.

 The defendant operates a customer loyalty and discount system.
 The registration form contains a declaration of consent in bold print and with a border in the middle of the page.
-It states that the participant agrees to the use of their personal data collected via the system "for market research and written advice and information purposes (advertising) about products and services of the respective partner companies".
+It states that the participant agrees to the use of their personal data collected via the system "for market research and written advice and information purposes (Advertising) about products and services of the respective partner companies".